-14.3.3 Grid-Connected Microgrids for Energy Resilience and Stand Alone Power Systems
+14.3.2 Grid-Connected Microgrids for Energy Resilience and Stand Alone Power Systems

+Due to the bushfire in the 2019/2020 summer and the drive to reduce network operational costs, AusNet Services investigated opportunities for Stand Alone Power Systems (SAPS) for resiliency.

+A first tranche of SAPS is now in the early stages of deployment and will provide an evidence base for further SAPS programs.
+Grid-connected microgrids are also being assessed for suitability across the network, similar to the recently commissioned MAGS system at Mallacoota.

-Due to the bushfire in the 2019/2020 summer, AusNet Services investigated opportunities for Stand Alone Power Systems (SAPS) for resiliency and ongoing work continues to determine the feasibility of this as an option.
-A grid-connected network support solution at Mallacoota is currently in final implementation which will enable the township to remain on-supply in the event of it being electrically isolated in planned or unplanned outages.
-SAPS as either individual customer solutions or as Grid-Connected Microgrids will be a feature of future planning opportunities and assessed based on safety, reliability, resiliency and economics in line with any future regulatory changes which enable DNSPs to consider these options.
+SAPS and Grid-Connected Microgrids will be a feature of future planning opportunities and assessed based on safety, reliability, resiliency and economics in-line with any regulatory changes.